ry-animal/valkyriefinance/documentation/README.md

-# Valkryie Finance Documentation
+# Valkyrie Finance Documentation

-This folder contains the consolidated documentation for the Valkryie Finance platform.
+This folder contains the consolidated documentation for the Valkyrie Finance platform.
 The documentation has been streamlined into 4 core documents that are continuously updated.

 ## Core Documentation